Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work we proposed the time varying text based ideal point model (TV-TBIP) and used this model to analyze the speeches delivered between 1981 to 2017 in the U.S.\ Senate.
-This model extends the TBIP model proposed by \citet{Vafa_etal_2020} and allows for an unsupervised categorization of speeches and speakers over time.

-The advantages of our approach compared to other text based partisanship studies put forward in the literature, e.g., by \citet{Taddy_etal_2019} are threefold: Firstly, our approach is unsupervised and does not include the party membership of the speakers in the analysis avoiding issues of overfitting when using high-dimensional data.
-In addition this approach also allows to include speeches given by independent Senators and positions them along the latent space.
-Secondly, TV-TBIP combines the class of topic models with ideal point models.
-Thus, researchers do not have to manually specify topics apriori using key terms.
-Thirdly, our model is able to detect the accordance of political parties on the topic level through the polarity- and topic-specific term distributions.
+This study replicates GST in a wide sense through an alternative modeling approach, analyzing U.S.\ Senate speeches from 1981 to 2017.
+The differences of our approach compared to GST are threefold: Firstly, TV-TBIP combines the class of topic models with ideal point models.
+Thus, researchers do not have to manually specify topics a-priori using key terms.
+Secondly, our approach is unsupervised.
+This implies it can also be used to analyze data for which no information about author positions is known hitherto as pre-labeling is not required (party membership).
+Thirdly, our model is able to detect the accordance of political parties on topic level through polarity- and topic-specific term distributions in a time-dynamic way.

-The results of the TV-TBIP model also complement insights gained from a vote based analysis.
-The relative positions of the ideal points in the latent space estimated for the Congress members can be compared to the DW-Nominate scores estimated based on their votes.
-This highlights congruence as well as discrepancy of voting behavior with the speeches given in the Senate.
-On an aggregate level based on the partisanship measures estimated from the ideal points as well as the DW-Nominate scores, a clear alignment between these measures is discerned, indicating also a similar pattern in changes in partisanship over time.

-Additional insights to previous analyses are possible due to the data-driven estimation of the topics.
-In particular, cosine similarities between topics of subsequent sessions allow to detect which topics evolve more over time than others.
-We identify the climate change/public health topic as being particularly variable over time and we then highlight the evolvment of the climate change/public health topic over time by visualizing word clouds for each session.
-A general assessment of how well topics in each session allow to discriminate between the parties is also based on cosine similarity.
-Again the climate change/public health topic stands out and shows high discordance in term composition across the two parties.
-In addition also the energy topic allows to discriminate between speakers from the two parties, while the topic on war veterans consists of similar term compositions for Democrats and Republicans.

-Other applications of the TBIP model in political science may be envisaged.
-E.g., one could consider the use of the TBIP model to perform research on political events which are either triggered or reflected in text documents.
-We also conjecture that these models may be used to empirically learn about ambiguity in political discourse \citep[][]{wagner:2021}.
-Some of these applications might require also statistical modeling extensions or refinements such as combining TV-TBIP with a regression framework.
-This would allow ideal points to also be driven by external covariates, e.g., future elections, outside jobs, etc.
+Our results highlight a sharp rise in partisanship during the 1990s, which aligns with GST's conclusions.
+By inspecting individual ideal points, we compare Senators' positions on a latent scale.
+We also observe shifts in topic content over time.
+The climate change/public health topic emerges as a significant driver of partisanship, showing high term discordance between parties, while the natural resources and energy topic also differentiates between speakers across party lines.
+In contrast, some topics, like war veterans, display similar term compositions across both parties.